-The three Persons are one in purpose and in agreement in all that they do.
+The three persons are one in purpose and in agreement in all that they do.
 They are each fully involved with every work of God (creation, the incarnation, the atonement, the resurrection, etc.) - I. #7.
-Each Person mutually dwells in the other Persons.
-God, as three distinct Persons, is deeply united through their mutual indwelling (Jn.
+Each person mutually dwells in the other persons.
+God, as three distinct persons, is deeply united through their mutual indwelling (Jn.
 10:38; 14:10-11, 20; 17:11, 21-23).
-This explains how three Persons can be one in heart, thought, and action, so that God acts as one and as three. - Believe that I am in the Father, and the Father in Me...The Father who dwells in Me does the works.
-Believe Me that I am in the Father and the Father in Me...(Jn.
-14:10-11) - The only begotten Son, who is in the bosom of the Father, He has declared Him.
-(Jn.
-1:18)
+This explains how three persons can be one in heart, thought, and action, so that God acts as one and as three.

-Note: Some of these notes were influenced by Grudem's Systematic Theology; chapter 14 on the Trinity
+Note: These notes were influenced by Grudem's Systematic Theology; chapter 14 on the Trinity.